Taxation of international executives

 The profits and income derived from renting of property would be determined by reference to gross rent less rates and less 25% of cost of repairs.

 Rental on residential property is exempt for five years from date of construction (subject to pre-conditions).
+This exemption will be withdrawn effective from 1st April 2018.

 |Residency status||Taxable at:|